irisnet/irishub/docs/concepts/general-concepts.md

 ## Validator Risks

 - **Unavailability**: Validators are expected to keep signing votes for making new blocks.
-If a validator’s signature has not been included in more than 30% of the last 34,560 blocks (which amounts to approximately 24 hours, assuming an average block-generating time of 5 seconds), this validator will get jailed and removed from current validatorset for 1.5 day, and their bonded tokens will get slashed by 0.03%.
+If a validator's signature has not been included in more than 30% of the last 34,560 blocks (which amounts to approximately 48 hours, assuming an average block-generating time of 5 seconds), this validator will get jailed and removed from current validatorset for 1.5 day, and their bonded tokens will get slashed by 0.03%.
 - **Double Sign**: If the protocol detects that a validator voted multiple different opinions about the same block (same height/round), or voted for different blocks at the same height/round, this validator will get jailed and removed from current validatorset for 2 days.
 Their bonded tokens will get slashed by 1%.
 - **Censorship**: If the protocol detects that a proposer included invalid transactions in a block, this validator will get jailed and removed from current validatorset for 2 days.